Stages of Liver Cancer

 Stage III (Divided into IIIA, IIIB, and IIIC)

-IIIA: Either more than one tumor larger than 5 centimeters OR one tumor has spread to a major branch of blood vessels near the liver
+IIIA: Either more than one tumor larger than 5 centimeters OR one tumor that has spread to a major branch of blood vessels near the liver

-IIIB: One or more tumors of any size that have either spread to nearby organs other than the gallbladder OR broken through the lining of the peritoneal (abdominal) cavity
+IIIB: One or more tumors of any size that have either spread to nearby organs other than the gallbladder OR have broken through the lining of the peritoneal (abdominal) cavity

 IIIC: The cancer has spread to nearby lymph nodes.